mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration of the thematic Layertree in the sidepane.

-The Layerset "World" is displayed as a theme, but it is not open and the two buttons are not available.
+The Layerset "World" is displayed as a theme, but it is closed and the two buttons are not available.
 In the Layerset "Project NRW" the theme is shown unfolded upon opening the application.
 The layers can be activated via a button.

 YAML-Definition: